-Generally, awarding criteria during public procurement procedures is the lowest offered price.
-As an exception, the procurement contract can be awarded to the bidder with the economically most advantageous bid.
+Generally, awarding criteria during public procurement procedures is the most economically advantageous bid.
+As an exception, the procurement contract can be awarded to the bidder with the lowest offered price.

 With respect to the good standing state-owned companies, the authorities are considering the privatisation of the public enterprise Makedonska Posta, the public operator in the domestic and international postal traffic with more than 2000 employees, and potential “injection” of private capital (49%) in the biggest domestic electricity producer JSC Power Plants of North Macedonia (JSC ESM) Skopje.

 Public-private partnerships (PPPs)